By Ed Piotrowski and CarPreview staff

 No. All 2021 Palisades will again share a 3.8-liter V-6 engine with 291 horsepower and 262 pound-feet of torque.
 The sole transmission will remain an eight-speed automatic.
 This crossover is laudably light for a vehicle its size, and while it doesn’t leap off the line, acceleration is more than adequate, with a linear delivery of power across all engine speeds.

 A center console knob lets the driver select drive modes.
-We didn’t sense much difference in drivetrain behavior between the Smart and Comfort settings, but Sport quickens throttle and transmission response, handy for merging with fast-moving traffic.
+We didn’t sense much difference in drivetrain behavior between the Comfort and self-adjusting Smart settings, but Sport quickens throttle and transmission response enough to make a difference in fast-moving traffic.

-Handling is confident, but far from sporty.
-Grip and balance are good, but numb, syrupy steering feel is a deficit.
+Handling is confident, with impressive grip and balance.
+Steering feel is firm enough as you negotiate turns but a little numb and slow to react as you initiate a change of direction.
+And too much play on center means it requires some attention in straight-line cruising.
 Ride quality is compliant and controlled, even with the 20-inch tires.
 Overall, Palisade seems to relinquish a degree of handling to the Telluride in exchange for a softer ride.
 The Hyundai’s air of tranquility is enhanced by a refined engine note and an impressively quiet cabin.

-No. The 2021 Palisade’s EPA ratings should repeat its model-year ’20 ratings, which means it ought to remain competitive with other similarly sized three-row crossovers.
+In the absence of mechanical changes, the 2021 Palisade’s EPA ratings should repeat those of model-year ’20, which means it ought to remain competitive with other similarly sized three-row crossovers.